Business Expense Treatment

 - Amortization on start-up costs (Section 195), organization costs (Section 248) and software.

-- Education expenses paid and courses taken after commencement of your trading business activity.
+- Education expenses paid and courses are taken after commencement of your trading business activity.
 Otherwise, pre-business education may not be deductible, or it may be included in Section 195 startup costs.

 - Books/publications, market data, online and professional services, chat rooms, mentors, coaches, supplies, phone, travel/entertainment, seminars, conferences, assistants, consultants and more.